#447 Jason Flom with Darien Harris - podcast episode cover

 Speaker 3

 A family, good, supportive family, you know, but the sisters.
 I was in high school, I was playing sports, you know.
 I was living my life basically and just having a good life, you know.
-And no matter what I was doing while I was outside and having fun with my friends, I wasn't doing no crams or nothing like that.
+And no matter what I was doing while I was outside of having fun with my friends, I wasn't doing no crimes or nothing like that.
 I was just being a typical teenager and just enjoying my life.
-And I was set to graduate from high school the week before I got locked up and I got to set in to Georgia State.
+And I was set to graduate from high school the week before I got locked up, and I got to set in to Georgia State.

 Speaker 1

 Sounds like you had a pretty bright future.
-You were into music as well, right, you.
+You were into music as well, right.

 Speaker 3